 Keto walnut cookies

 Walnuts are one of my favourite ingredients when it comes to healthy cookie alternations.
 Have a look at my version of the most famous Greek cookies Melomakarona which is also prepared with walnuts.
 The selective breeding of these gems have begun with, who else but the Ancient Greeks.
-This tree was then widely cultivated around the Europe and parts of North Africa by our successors, ancient Romans.
+This tree was then widely cultivated around Europe and parts of North Africa by our successors, ancient Romans.

 By the Middle Ages, walnuts were cultivated as far north as England.
 During the early 19th-century walnut tree was taken from England to North America, where it was given the name English Walnut.
 However, it should be called Greek walnut – don’t you think?!